microsoft/PubSec-Info-Assistant/docs/features/features.md

 ## Retrieval Augmented Generation (RAG)

-**Retrieve Contextually Relevant Documents:** Utilize Azure Cognitive Search's Vector Hybrid Search capabilities to retrieve documents that are contextually relevant for precise answers.
+**Retrieve Contextually Relevant Documents:** Utilize Azure AI Search's Vector Hybrid Search capabilities to retrieve documents that are contextually relevant for precise answers.
 This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.

 **Dynamic Model Selection:** Use GPT models (GPT-3.5 or GPT-4) tailored to your needs.